 that moment shrapnel scythed you to the stinking mud…

-The ellipsis after ‘mud’ gives us a moment to breathe and pause, before the soldier lifts himself up from the ground.
+In this section of ‘Last Post’ by Carol Ann Duffy, the ellipsis after ‘mud’ gives us a moment to breathe and pause before the soldier lifts himself from the ground.
 He is ‘amazed’ and we feel a glimmer of magic and hope.
-The poet skilfully recreates the scene as though we are rewinding a film.
-We follow the alliterative trail of plosive ‘b’ sounds in ‘bled bad blood’, short words which convey the poet’s sense of anger and revulsion.
+The poet skillfully recreates the scene as though we are rewinding a film.
+We follow the alliterative trail of plosive ‘b’ sounds in ‘bled bad blood’, short words that convey the poet’s sense of anger and revulsion.
 This rage is further referred to by the use of the ‘slime’ and reference to ‘wounds’ which makes us pity the soldiers, sent out as machine gun fodder to die in the mud.

-Internal rhyme is used to great effect in the following line, with the word ‘lines’ used twice to conjure up the rows of men as they went ‘over the top’ and into the battle-field.
-These then rhyme with ‘rewind’ which is the central tenet of the poem.
+Internal rhyme is used to great effect in the following line, with the word ‘lines’ used twice to conjure up the rows of men as they went ‘over the top’ and into the battlefield.
+These then rhyme with ‘rewind’ which is the central tenet of ‘Last Post’.

-We go back over what the men would have done prior to leaving the trenches, and their final kiss to those they loved back home.
+In this section of ‘Last Post’, we go back over what the men would have done before leaving the trenches, and their final kiss to those they loved back home.
 Using the technique of a list: ‘mothers, sweethearts, sisters, younger brothers’, Duffy ensures we feel the preciousness of these young lives and how each one meant so much to so many.

-By repeating ‘You walk away’ twice, the poet gives the impression of creating distance between the dead and the living.
+In ‘Last Post’, by repeating ‘You walk away’ twice, the poet gives the impression of creating distance between the dead and the living.
 The use of parentheses after ‘gun (fixed bayonet)’ is effective in conveying the horrors of war.
 This detail is simply ‘tagged on’ as though a minor detail.
-Soldiers were issued with guns with a bayonet attached, so they could stab an opponent to death, should hand to hand combat be required.
-By casually mentioning this detail Duffy is showing how one can easily become, if not immune, at least desensitised to the brutality.
+Soldiers were issued with guns with a bayonet attached, so they could stab an opponent to death, should hand-to-hand combat be required.
+By casually mentioning this detail Duffy is showing how one can easily become, if not immune, at least desensitized to the brutality.

-In the following lines Duffy conjures up comforting images, of the simple pleasures these men would have enjoyed before they were relegated to the fields of Ypres.
+In the following lines of ‘Last Post’, Duffy conjures up comforting images of the simple pleasures these men would have enjoyed before they were relegated to the fields of Ypres.
 The reader thinks ‘if only’ as she vividly creates the image of the men coming back to life ‘shaking dried mud from their hair/and queuing up for home.’
 The word ‘home’ sits starkly against the image of the mud and the four terrible words which precedes it: ‘all those thousands dead’.